 Any person who is interested in the art of embroidery may join.
 Click here for membership details.

-Visitors are very welcome whenever the Guild Rooms are open.
+Visitors are very welcome to visit the Guild Rooms whenever they are open.
 Prospective members may make two visits before being required to join.
+This also applies to day and night member groups.

 Basic sewing machines, light boxes and a smocking pleater are available for members’ use, as are irons and boards.
 A photocopier is also available – a small charge is made for its use.
 Tea and coffee making facilities are provided.